yochaigal/cairn/resources/adventure-conversions/grave-of-the-green-flame.md

 # Grave of the Green Flame
 - Based on the [original adventure](https://www.drivethrurpg.com/product/315851/BX6-Grave-of-the-Green-Flame-BX-RPG) by Bill Barsh.
-- Conversion by Ryan McCarthy
+- Conversion by Ryan McCarthy.

+## Overview

+### Critical Damage
-Note on critical damage: In the Cairn rules critical damage incapacitates the character.
-Since the player character is alone for most or all of this adventure, this critical damage rule can make it especially deadly.
-The player therefore has the option of suspending critical damage except in the case of certain monsters with special attacks (eg poison, blood drain).
-In those cases the special attack applies on a failed STR save, but the character is not automatically incapacitated.
+In Cairn, failing a critical damage save typically incapacitates the character.
+This rule makes _Grave of the Green Flame_ especially deadly, as the module is designed for both solo play and with only a single character.
+Consider altering rule in most cases, excepting those that relate to special attacks (e.g. poison, blood drain).
+The special effects may still apply on a failed STR save, but the character is not automatically incapacitated.

+## Game Notes
+### Adventure Points
-Adventure Points- Start the adventure with 3 Adventure Points
+The player begin the adventure with 3 Adventure Points.

+### Class specific choices.
-Class specific choices- Several times in the adventure certain choices are made available only to characters of specific class (ranger, thief, etc.) In Cairn any character with a relevant background may make these choices and need not make any rolls to do so (eg tracking always succeeds for a PC with a background like hunter or ranger).
+Several times in the adventure the player is presented with choices only made available to characters of a specific class (ranger, thief, etc.) When running this module with Cairn, a character need only have a relevant background to make these choices (e.g. tracking always succeeds for a PC with a background like Hunter or Ranger).

+### Spell scrolls
-Spell scrolls- Roll 1d100 on Cairn’s spell list to determine what spells are on any scrolls you acquire.
+Roll a 1d100 on Cairn’s spell list to determine what spells are on any scrolls you acquire.

+## Monsters
 ## P. 7 Wandering Monster Chart:

 Orcs (1d2) 4 HP, 8 STR, 14 DEX, 8 WIL, spear (d6)